Tory MP Crispin Blunt arrested on suspicion of rape

 The police were unable to say if the controlled substances were drugs, as tests are being carried out.

-The Tory party has declined to comment on his arrest, first reported by The Sun, and would not say whether he has been asked to stay away from Parliament, as has happened in the past.
+The Tory Party has declined to comment on his arrest, first reported by The Sun.

+Mr Blunt was first elected in 1997 and has said he does not intend to contest the next election.

+Mike Clancy, general secretary of the Prospect union – which represents staff in Parliament, said: “How many more cases like this will it take for action to be taken to protect staff and visitors on the parliamentary estate?

 Mr Blunt is the latest in a string of sitting MPs to be arrested on allegations of sexual offences.